jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

 On a related note, [Ncrack][ncrack], the standalone brute-force passsword cracking tool, also fails against Dropbear SSH servers for the same reason.
 A similar tool [Hydra][thc-hydra] has no problems with Dropbear.

-But all is not lost as the NSE [ssh-brute][ssh-brute] script does work against either Dropbear or OpenSSH.
+But all is not lost as the Nmap NSE [ssh-brute][ssh-brute] script does work against either Dropbear or OpenSSH.

 [ssh]: https://en.wikipedia.org/wiki/Secure_Shell
 [nmap-tls-check]: https://jumpnowtek.com/security/Using-nmap-to-check-certs-and-supported-algos.html